Table of Contents

 How to support native pollinators in cities -

-3. Create nesting shelter areas : most of the native bees nest in the ground or inside hollow stems.
+3. Create nesting shelter areas: Most of the native bees nest in the ground or inside hollow stems.
 You can leave bare patches of soil and keep dead plant stems standing over winter.
-Also you can install bee hotels made from untreated wood or bamboo tubes.
+Also, you can install bee hotels made from untreated wood or bamboo tubes.
 Make sure to clean bee hotels yearly to avoid spreading disease.

-5. Choose green lawns : traditional lawns are ecological desert.
+5. Choose green lawns : traditional lawns are an ecological desert.
 To attract and feed pollinators you can replace patches with flowering groundcovers or wildflower meadows.
-You can add clover because it fixes nitrogen in soil and reduces the need for fertilizer.
+You can add clover because it fixes nitrogen in the soil and reduces the need for fertilizer.

 Additional impactful steps :-